Ntare22/Ntare22/README.md

 I am a full-stack software engineer and entrepreneur.
 I love programming, speaking and traveling.

 As a software engineer, I enjoy using my skills to work on projects that change the world.
-My goal is to inspire the next generation of African Software Engineers to disrupt the status quo, and innovate for the world
+My goal is to inspire the next generation of African Technologists to disrupt the status quo, and innovate for the world